bsmith993/EDJumpAlerter/README.md

 EDSM, nor journal data can give a complete picture of if a system will be a First Discovery in game or not.
 However, if the system is not in EDSM, then it will be listed as a possible first discovery.
 Once the main star is scanned, the journal will record if the system has a previous First Scanned tag already.
 If not, the First Disc field will inform the commander that they are currently the first to discover that system.

+NOTE: This plugin uses EDSM api calls, and more specifically uses the api-logs call which requires an EDSM API key to be configured.
+Rather than configuring another config page, this plugin pulls from the builtin EDSM plugin configuration to collect CMDR name and API for EDSM calls.

-Note: The First Discovered tag only indicates if no one has sold exploration data.
+NOTE: The First Discovered tag only indicates if no one has sold exploration data.
 You may see a First Discovered status, but another commander my beat you to selling the actual data and claiming the tag in game.

 System:      System name of jump in progress